-The billet is the product obtained after the molten steel made by the steelmaking furnace is subjected to the billet casting production process.
+The billet is the product obtained after the molten steel made by the steelmaking system of the furnace is subjected to the billet casting production process.
 And the continuous casting equipment of the billet production process is divided into three types.

 Steel billets refer to semi-finished products used for the production of steel, which generally cannot be directly used by society, but can be used as mechanical parts after processing.